 It’s a known phenomenon that when a person feels like they actively contribute to the outcome of a discussion or win-win negotiation, they feel more satisfied with the result.
 And that they got a better deal because of their involvement.
 That’s why the interactivity of digital contracts can lead to happier customers and, therefore, more business.

 NOTE: Using a PDF for anything other than printed documents is widely considered bad practice, because it provides a bad reading experience, especially in your sales and marketing collateral.
 Learn about all the problems with using PDFs➜

 Every business has its tech stack or tools that they are using on a regular basis that help them with daily tasks.
 For some, it’s a CRM system.
-For others, it’s an HR tool or procurement software.
+For others, it’s an HR tool or a cloud manufacturing software.
 If you can imagine it, a business tool probably exists for it, which is great!

 Because with digital contracts, you don’t have to reinvent the wheel and drastically alter your processes.
 Or even leave the tools or platforms that you use.
 Digital contracts integrate seamlessly with any platform you have in your tech stack.

 For example, if you live in Salesforce for your workflow, you’ll never have to leave your Salesforce environment to create, send, sign or manage a contract.
 You can do it all from Salesforce.

 Digital contracts help you save time and effort on the administration side of the agreement process.
 So that way, you can spend less time on the busy work, and more time on your actual job, which allows your business to grow faster.